 Johns Hopkins will review self-reported or official SAT or ACT scores from applicants who attend U.S. high schools.
 These students will not be required to submit official score reports unless and until they are admitted and choose to enroll.
-You are able to self-report test scores through the Coalition for College application, Common Application, or Universal College Application.
+You are able to self-report test scores through the Coalition for College application or Common Application.
 Please report scores from all tests you have taken exactly as you receive them, and admitted students will need to submit official testing from all tests taken in order to complete their enrollment.
 Students who will graduate from a high school outside the U.S. will be required to submit an official score report at the time of application.

 SAT Score Choice Policy

 We’ll consider your highest section scores across all SATs taken—even if they were on different test dates—in our evaluation of your application.
 We therefore encourage you to update your application with new test scores each time you take the SATs.

 We also consider your highest combined score for the ACT.
 We’ll find the maximum value of each official section score submitted, then recalculate the composite score.